 BigStub's order confirmation email, while admittedly text-heavy, does a good job providing the customer with plenty of critical information throughout their email, including a CTA to check order status, a phone number to contact customer support, and a note regarding delivery details for the recipient's ticket.

-Additionally, BigStub offers a $25 rebate within the order confirmation email with enrollment in Great Fun.
+What we love: BigStub offers a $25 rebate within the order confirmation email with enrollment in Great Fun.
 Even if the customer doesn't apply for the rebate, the inclusion is still an effective method that allows BigStub to potentially boost positive brand perception.

 JustBats, an ecommerce site that sells baseball and softball equipment, does an excellent job of cross-selling other products in their order confirmation emails.
-For instance, if you purchase a glove on their site, you'll receive an email with the following message -- "Need a bat?
-You have the glove, now get the bat."
+For instance, if you purchase a glove on their site, you'll receive an email with the following message — "You have the glove, now get the bat."

-JustBats proves an order confirmation email can be an effective opportunity to suggest other relevant products or services, particularly since the order can help you understand the customer's needs.
+What we love: JustBats proves an order confirmation email can be an effective opportunity to suggest other relevant products or services, particularly since the order can help you understand the customer's needs.
 In the above example, a glove is a logical next step for someone who has just purchased a bat, and vice versa.

 At the bottom of their email, they send a cheerful invitation that reads "Questions, concerns, or just want to say hello?" with both a phone number and email if the recipient needs to reach customer support.